 Original or alternative take on designs (for example: Halloween Town Riku or Steakpunk Link) are acceptable, but must have strong or obvious references from the series with documentation to back up.

-At convention signups will be available Friday afternoon and if slots are available, Saturday morning as well.
+At convention signups will be available Saturday morning if slots are available during the morning meeting.

 Costume references are strongly preferred as it helps showcase the details and work that you have put into your costume in your pursuit for accuracy.